Accessibility, planar graphs, and quasi-isometries: Piecing it all together

 Combining Lemmas~\ref{lem:gammav-nobadloops} and \ref{lem:no-bad-loops}, we immediately see that each $X_v$ is accessible.
 Finally, using Theorem~\ref{prop:tree-decomp-acc}, we deduce that $X$ is accessible. \end{proof}

 We now deduce our main theorem.

 \acc*

-\begin{proof} Using Propositions~\ref{prop:qi-wlog},~\ref{prop:cts-inverse}, we may assume without loss of generality that $\Gamma$ has bounded valence, and that the quasi-isometry $\varphi : X \to \Gamma$ is continuous and onto with continuous quasi-inverse $\psi$.
+\begin{proof} Assume without loss of generality that $X$ is infinite-ended.
+Using Propositions~\ref{prop:qi-wlog},~\ref{prop:cts-inverse}, we may assume without loss of generality that $\Gamma$ has bounded-degree, and that the quasi-isometry $\varphi : X \to \Gamma$ is continuous and onto with continuous quasi-inverse $\psi$.
 In other words, $X$ and $\Gamma$ form part of a quasi-planar tuple.

 By Theorem~\ref{thm:2-conn-to-wb}, we have that $X$ admits a canonical tree decomposition $(T, \cV)$ with bounded adhesion, where each part is a connected, locally finite quasi-transitive graph forming part of a well-behaved quasi-planar tuple.
 By Lemma~\ref{lem:wb-acc} we see that every part is accessible.
 By Theorem~\ref{prop:tree-decomp-acc} we deduce that $X$ itself is accessible. \end{proof}